hashicorp/terraform/website/source/intro/getting-started/variables.html.md

 The first two have empty blocks `{}`.
 The third sets a default.
 If a default value is set, the variable is optional.
 Otherwise, the variable is required.
-If you run `terraform plan` now, Terraform will error since the required variables are not set.
+If you run `terraform plan` now, Terraform will prompt you for the values for these variables since the required variables are not set.

 ## Using Variables in Configuration